California Security Deposit Laws

 Maximum Security Deposit Limit

-California landlords must comply with strict rules on deposit amounts.
+California landlords and property owners must comply with strict rules on deposit amounts.
 State landlord-tenant law limits the standard deposit to the equivalent of one month’s rent.
+This goes for both furnished units and unfurnished units.

-There are exceptions, though.
-You may charge up to two times the monthly rent if all the following conditions are met:
+There are exceptions to the law limiting security deposits, though.
+You may charge up to two times the monthly rent if all the following conditions are met under the law limiting security deposits:

-• You are the sole owner of the rental properties, or you own them with others through an LLC.
+• You are the sole owner of the rental properties, or you own them with others through a Limited Liability Company (LLC).

 • You are not a member of the armed forces.

-Another exception applies if you are renting to a tenant with a waterbed.
-In this case, you may charge up to 1.5 times the monthly rent, plus a reasonable administrative fee.
+Another exception applies if you are renting an unfurnished unit to a tenant with a waterbed.
+In this case, you may charge up to 1.5 times one month's rent, plus a reasonable administrative fee.

 Additional Pet Deposit